About Sunshine Elementary

 Target Age Group: 7-12 years

-Topics: Kindness, engineering, friendship, problem-solving, inclusivity, bravery
+Topics: Kindness, engineering, friendship, emotions, social skills, problem-solving, inclusivity, bravery

 The first book in the Sunshine Elementary chapter book series follows the main characters—Hanny, Wilder, Winnie and Jonah—as they journey through an eventful first day at their brand new school by the shore.
 From meeting their warm, colorful teacher, Mr. Tenderheart, to creating their own class rules, the morning starts off greater than anyone could have imagined… and only gets better from there!